 - Reliable Media Hosting: PodBean offers fast audio and video hosting and a smoother experience for your fans.

-- Comprehensive Stats: Gather helpful insights with regards to the performance of your podcast.
+- Comprehensive Stats: Gather helpful insights about the performance of your podcast.

-- Customizable Branding: You can personalize colors, fonts, and layouts to match your brand.
+- Customizable Branding: You can personalize colors, fonts, and layouts to match your brand or your own website.

 Pros of PodBean